 database-type A database type specifier, i.e. a keyword.
-This defaults to the value of result A list of matching databases.
+This defaults to the value of

+default-database-type

+A list of matching databases.

 This function returns a list of databases existing in the database system specified by database-type.